Can members of the public visit West Norwood Cemetery?

 The Cemetery is one of Lambeth’s prime heritage sites and is part of the “Magnificent Seven” network of Victorian cemeteries across London.
 By investing in the cemetery, we are protecting it for future generations to appreciate and enjoy.
 There are 65 monuments within the cemetery that are Listed Grade II or Grade II*, 21 of which are on the Historic England ‘Heritage at Risk’ register.
 The Entrance Arch, boundary walls and railings, and the Catacombs beneath the site of the former Episcopal Chapel are also listed Grade II.

 In addition, the Cemetery represents an important green open space, wildlife habitat and a place of reflection for many local people and grave owners.
 In 2022 the Cemetery was once again awarded Green Flag status.

-Who is paying for all the work at the cemetery?
+Who is paying for all the work at the Cemetery?